 The Company has 2 (Two) Wholly-owned Subsidiary Companies namely Manaksia International FZE, UAE and JPA Snacks Private Limited, India.
-During the year under review, Manaksia International FZE has became the material subsidiary according to the net worth threshold of Regulation 16 of the Listing Regulations.
 Synopsis of the minutes of the Board meetings of the subsidiary companies are placed at the Board meeting of the Company on periodical basis.
 The Audit Committee reviews the financial statements including investments by the unlisted subsidiaries of the Company.

-The Management of the unlisted subsidiary periodically brings to the notice of the Board of Directors of the

-Company, a statement of all significant transactions and arrangements entered into by unlisted subsidiary, if any.
+The Management of the unlisted subsidiary periodically brings to the notice of the Board of Directors of the Company, a statement of all significant transactions and arrangements entered into by unlisted subsidiary, if any.